raylene/eng-handbook/management/role-transitions.md

 #### Get feedback from team members, peers, other engineering managers

-As the facilitating manager, Mary should get feedback from people Alice has worked with or helped mentor and develop.
-This includes discussing the transition with other engineering managers familiar with Alice's work and what the new role entails.
+The outgoing manager should get feedback from people the new manager has worked with or helped mentor and develop.
+This includes discussing the transition with other engineering managers familiar with their work and what the new role entails.

-In gathering feedback, Mary should also be explicit that this feedback is being gathered in considering a transition for Alice.
-E.g. "We've been talking about having Alice become a manager for team X working with Y, and I'd love to get your thoughts on this."
-This should ideally not come as a surprise—it should be clear a manager is needed and that Alice has already been playing a leadership role.
+In gathering feedback, the outgoing manager should also be explicit that this feedback is being gathered in considering a role transition.
+E.g. "We've been talking about having <Person> become a manager for team X working with Y, and I'd love to get your thoughts on this."
+This should ideally not come as a surprise—it should be clear a manager is needed and that the person has already been playing a leadership role.

-* For all / in general: what are Alice's capabilities when it comes to technical leadership and technical ability?
+* For all / in general: what are the new manager’s capabilities when it comes to technical leadership and technical ability?
 What about team and project leadership?
-* For people Alice has mentored: how were they as a mentor? what did you rely on them for and how did they help you grow?
+* For people they have mentored: how were they as a mentor? what did you rely on them for and how did they help you grow?
 * For peers / other teams: how did they help their projects or the team succeed?
 * For other managers: how do you think they will tackle cross-org manager responsibilities?
 Working with you and other teams?